houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ## 4. Quod Erat Demonstrandum

+With `berry` in hand, we may now derive a contradiction and reject our assumption that the perfect compression algorithm `perfect_compress` exists.

+Firstly, notice that `berry` is of some finite length (call it `BERRY_LENGTH`).
+This is because all of it's components are finite in length.

+In particular, `all_binary_strings_in_ascending_order` is finite in length (in our case, it's the number of characters taken to write our Python snippet once converted to binary).

+Moreover, the loop and check are both of finite length.
+The check contains the `kolmogorov_complexity` function which itself contains the `perfect_compress` function.
+We need to impose that `perfect_compress` is of finite length.
+If it's not, then we would have a function infinite in length which already proves our claim that there is no perfect compression algorithm.

+Secondly, let's call `berry` with some input `2 * BERRY_LENGTH`.
+So, `berry(2 * BERRY_LENGTH)` returns the smallest possible string `b` that can be compressed with at least `2 * BERRY_LENGTH` bits.
+In other words, `b` cannot be compressed in fewer than `2 * BERRY_LENGTH` bits

+Similar in spirit to Berry's Paradox, notice that the function call `berry(2 * BERRY_LENGTH)` is itself a compression of `b` since `berry(2 * BERRY_LENGTH)` returns `b`.

+Crucially, `berry(2 * BERRY_LENGTH)` is of length `BERRY_LENGTH` and `BERRY_LENGTH` is less than `2 * BERRY_LENGTH`.

+Thus, we've compressed a string `b`, which by definition cannot be compressed in fewer than `2 * BERRY_LENGTH` bits, with a program of `BERRY_LENGTH` bits in length.
+That's a contradiction.
+So, our assumption that `perfect_compress` exists is false.
+Hence, the perfect compression algorithm does not exist.

 ## Footnotes

 1. This article is heavily inspired by the ideas and works of [Andrey Kolmogorov